stevenriggs/stevenriggs/README.md

 ### Hi there 👋
 I'm Steve!
-I'm a **Fullstack Web Developer**, **DevOps Engineer**, and **Apple Mac and iOS Developer**.
+I'm a **Fullstack Web Developer**, **DevOps Engineer**, and **Apple macOS & iOS Developer**.
 I'm the **Systems Engineering Manager** at ProviderTrust.
 I'm also the creator of TimeTable for the Mac platform.
 I'm into UI/UX design, code and infrastructure too.

 <h3>Github Stats:</h3>
 <div align="left">